-- Lithophragma species can self-pollinate or be pollinated by insects, e.g. solitary bees and bombyliid flies (Thompson 2017)
+- Lithophragma species can self-pollinate or be pollinated by insects, e.g. solitary bees, bombyliid flies, and Greya moths (Thompson 2013/2017)

-- An interesting relationship occurs with the Greya moths, floral parasites that lay their eggs in the flower ovary
+- An interesting relationship occurs with the moth Greya politella, a floral parasite that lays its eggs in the flower’s ovary

-- In the process of laying its eggs, the moth pollinates the flower
+- In the process of drinking nectar and laying its eggs, the moth pollinates the flower

 - Hatched larvae eat some, but not all, of the seeds

-- This is an example of mutualism as both moth and plant benefit
+- This is an example of a coevolving mutualism as both moth and plant benefit

 - Native people